 - Top of foot to top of pants below bellow button (both legs)

 - Bottom of shirt (below belly button) to forehead and add 6″

 - With arm spread out, measure from one wrist to the other wrist

-Below is an ugly diagram you can reference for the rest of this post
+Also, below is a quick diagram you can reference for the rest of this post

 The LED light strip I used clearly indicated where to make the cut.

-In this step, I connected the power supply with a male connector adapter.
-But first, I want to mention a few things about soldering.
+I connected the power supply with a male connector adapter.

 This kit has everything you need to get started with basic soldering at an affordable price.